SystemsApproach/private5g/software/smallcell.rst

 ``n6-inside.pcap`` and ``n6-outside.pcap``, respectively, capture IP
 packets on the Internet side of the UPF (which is known as the **N6** interface in 3GPP).
-In these two tests, ``net 172.250.0.0/16`` corresponds to the IP addresses assigned to UEs by the AMF.
+In these two tests, ``net 172.250.0.0/16`` corresponds to the IP addresses assigned to UEs by the SMF.
 Running ``ping`` from the UE will generate the relevant user plane traffic.